rukundoeric/Endless-Flying/README.md

 ## Getting Started

-- Clone this repo
+- Clone this repo with.
+  - Open your CMD and type `git clone https://github.com/rukundoeric/Endless-Flying.git`
-- Navigate to the project directory.
+- Navigate to the project directory and install all packages.
+  - In your CMD type `cd Endless-Flying`
+  - and the `npm install`
 - Go to `dist/index.html` and run it with live-server.
 ![Image](assets/images/menu_s.PNG)
 - Now click on start button to start the game.